Is Bitcoin bad for the environment?

 Unlike most electricity consumers, Bitcoin mining is location-agnostic.
 It goes where power is cheapest, which is often where power would otherwise be wasted:

 • Flared natural gas.
 Oil wells flare off gas they cannot economically pipe to market, burning methane into CO₂ with no economic output.
-On-site Bitcoin mining captures that gas.
-The emissions comparison favors mining because methane combusted in a generator is far less damaging than methane vented or inefficiently flared[2].
+The US alone flares roughly 1.48 billion cubic feet per day, equivalent to approximately 150 TWh per year, which exceeds Bitcoin's entire peak annual energy consumption[2][5].
+On-site mining captures that gas.
+Methane combusted in a generator is far less damaging than methane vented or inefficiently flared.

 • Curtailed renewables.
 Texas wind farms routinely produce more power than the grid can accept.
 Without mining or storage, that electricity is wasted.
 Bitcoin miners absorb the excess and get paid to do so through ERCOT's demand-response programs.